david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

     `grep human-pose list_topologies.yml |grep -vi int8|grep -vi fp16`

 **NOTE:** `list_topologies.yml` is a text (YAML) file with a list and details about every model available in the Intel Model Zoo.
-Models can also be manually downloaded at the github page.
+Models can also be manually downloaded at the GitHub page.

 4. Download the model: